 top of page

-This is for Posterity Sake
+Episode 22 - This is for Posterity Sake

-The room had four chairs facing forward with an extension to write on.
-Opposite the chairs and only a few feet away, at most, was an old desk.
-There were no pictures on the wall and lanterns provided light.
-My-re winced at the confines.
+There were no pictures on the walls here, but lanterns provided light.
+My‑re winced at the confines.
 Two people would have to turn sideways if their paths crossed.
-It wasn’t designed for comfort and, if anything else, was the exact opposite.
-The space in a common broom closet would be considered a luxury.
-Even the air had a heavy presence of its own and seemed to push down on her.
+The room was not designed for comfort and, if anything else, the exact opposite.
+The space in a broom closet would be considered luxurious.
+Even the air had a heavy presence and seemed to push down on her.

-There were a total of four other people in the room making it already crowded.
-Phetmolge, the captain of the ship the Nightie, the tuxedo colored were-cat Ssskah of the Castaway’s stable, and her stablemate Anusha of the Skull Squadron stable.
-The two women were writing on a sheet of paper with a large, white feathered quill.
+The room had four chairs facing forward with an extension to write on, making it crowded.
+Three were already occupied: Phetmolge, the captain of the ship the Nightie, the tuxedo colored were-cat Ssskah, and Anusha.
+The two women were writing on a sheet of paper with large, white-feathered quills.
 They looked up as she entered, then went back to writing.
-Phetmolge’s quill lay next to his sheet of paper turned over, as he sat staring straight ahead at the fourth person in the room.
+Phetmolge’s quill lay next to his sheet of paper, turned over.
+He stared straight ahead at the fourth person in the room.

 “Please fill out the form and return it to me when completed.”